frozsgy/METU/README.md

 # METU Computer Engineering Programme
-This repository includes all homeworks and assignments that was made by myself (and my team mates for some courses) while I was studying at at [METU Computer Engineering Programme](https://ceng.metu.edu.tr).
+This repository includes all homeworks and assignments that was made by myself (and my team mates for some courses) while I was studying as an undergraduate student at [METU Computer Engineering Programme](https://ceng.metu.edu.tr).

 ## Quick Reminder
 This repository has no purpose to be used as "a repository of proper homework solutions".
 On the contrary, there are many "bad programming practice / programming horror" examples in this repository.
 However, I believe it serves as a good reference point to see how my coding style and perspective evolved throughout the whole process, and that's why I am keeping this repository public.
 If you're interested in "good examples", please check the following repositories: